hterhors/OWL2JavaBin/README.md

 If the created instance should be linked to the text, one may want to use setter for character onset and offset.
 <code>new BirthYear("1940").setCharacterOnset(45).setChacterOffset(49)</code>

-TIP:
-**The OBIE Machine Learning FrameWork provides a simple regular expression Named Entity Recognition and Linking tool that generates regular expression based on the java class name.
-For that it is mandatory that class names are chosen meaning full. **
+**Advice: The OBIE Machine Learning FrameWork provides a simple Named Entity Recognition and Linking tool based on regular expressions.
+Regular expressions are generated from the Java class name.
+In order for this to work, class names must be chosen meaningfully: E.g. "HerbieWilliams" instead of "SocPlaHW" **

 ##################################################
 Ontology Builder Environment:

-In order to use this tool, one needs to specify an OntologyBuilderEnvironment that contains various parameters.
+In order to use the OWL2JavaBin-tool, one needs to specify an OntologyBuilderEnvironment that contains various parameters.
 Here you can specify additional prefixes and properties (axioms)  that should be read while creating java classes.

 A common example would be: rdfs:comment, rdfs:description, rdfs:label etc.